VisBlue - Livø News

 Subscribe to the VisBlue mailing

 and product updates.

 VisBlue strives to keep a good dialogue with the press and appreciates quick responses to enquiries.
 Enquiries from the press should be addressed to CEO, Søren Bødker.

 P: (+45) 71 996 996

-Week 23 of 2018 and we are thrilled finally to be installing a 40kWh battery on the small Danish island, Livø.
-The Danish Nature Agency under the Ministry of Environment and Food bought such a system from VisBlue this year to support their project “Grøn Livø”.
+Week 23 of 2018, and we are thrilled finally to be installing a 40kWh battery on the small Danish island, Livø.
+The Danish Nature Agency, under the Ministry of Environment and Food, bought this system from VisBlue this year to support their project “Grøn Livø”.

 Isolated from the mainland, Livø has always needed to be rather self-sufficient in many aspects.
-It is a small community with 3 families living on the island all year round.
-It has its own ecologic demonstration-farmland and forestry, which is run by the Danish Nature Agency.
-The local grocery store and inn have their own supply of electrical energy from diesel generators.
+It is a small community with three families living on the island all year round.
+It has its own ecological demonstration-farmland and forestry, which is run by the Danish Nature Agency.
+The local grocery store and Inn have their own supply of electrical energy from diesel generators.

 Up until now, these generators have supplied the buildings and the island’s 30.000 annual guests with electricity and heating.

 Early on, Livø was quick to adapt to future initiatives.
 In 1920, Livø already had its own supply of electricity from an old windmill, and with governmental support the island has been a great demonstration unit for small scale renewable initiatives since 1980 when the Danish Nature Agency gained ownership of the operation of the island.